m3nt0r/cakephp-twig-view/README.md

-# Twig for CakePHP
+# Twig for CakePHP (v0.7 rock-lobster)

 This plugin for the CakePHP Framework allows you to use the Twig Templating Language.

 Apart from enabling you to use most of Twig's features the plugin is tightly integrated with the CakePHP view renderer giving you full access to helpers, objects and elements.

+## New in this branch

+- Complete rewrite
+- Latest Twig (v1.8.2 atm)
+- Easy to upgrade
+- Easy to install
+- Easy to migrate

+This is going to replace the v0.6 branch and the last version was 0.6.1.
+Once this branch is complete, v0.7 will go into master.

 ## Installation

-Download the repository, create a folder called ```twig_view``` in your plugins folder.
-Extract.
+#### via Archive

+Download the repository (zip button), unzip it and rename the extracted folder to ```twig```.
+Then put the twig folder inside your ```plugins``` and you are done.

+#### via GitHub

-Alternatively: Just clone the repository directly into your app.
+Just clone the repository directly into your app.

-    $ cd app/plugins
+    $ cd plugins
-    $ git clone git://github.com/m3nt0r/cakephp-twig-view.git twig_view
+    $ git clone git://github.com/m3nt0r/cakephp-twig-view.git twig

-### Vendor Files

-Download the [Twig Library](http://www.twig-project.org/) and move ```(archive)/*``` to ```plugins/twig_view/vendors/Twig```.
-Alternatively: Just init the submodules of this repository.
-This will grab the latest version.

-    $ git submodule init
-    $ git submodule update

-### Cache Permissions

-Make the default view-cache folder writeable.

-    APP/plugins/twig_view/tmp/views

-Alternatively: Set where you want cache files to be stored.

-    define('TWIG_VIEW_CACHE', APP . 'tmp');

-## Using the View Class
+## Enabling the View

-To make CakePHP aware of TwigView edit your ```app_controller.php``` file and add the following:
+Inside your ```app_controller.php``` file add the following:

-    class AppController extends Controller
+    class AppController extends Controller {
-    {
-        public $view = 'TwigView.Twig';
+        public $view = 'Twig.Twig';
     }

 Now start creating view files using the ```.tpl``` extension.

-## Default Layouts
+You do not delete any existing ctp-files.
+The view still supports all your views and using twig isn't mandatory once you installed the plugin.
+It is just that the view prefers .tpl and wont do anything until it finds a template with that exact extension.

+## CakePHP specific examples

 This plugin comes with all default layouts converted to Twig.
+There's also a plain index view for a users table with common php mixed in.
+It's really not much

 Examples can be found in:

-     plugins/twig_view/examples
+     ./examples

+## CakePHP Elements

+We use the `include` tag to import elements.
+This requires that elements are twig templates.
+Using ```.ctp``` would work but any PHP inside will not be executed.

+In exchange for this limitation you can import elements as easy as:

+    {% include 'test.ctp' %}

-## Themes
+## CakePHP Themes

 The plugin has support for themes and works just like the "Theme" view.
 Simply add the ```$theme``` property to your controller and you're set.

-    class AppController extends Controller
+    class AppController extends Controller {
-    {
-        public $view = 'TwigView.Twig';
+        public $view = 'Twig.Twig';
-        public $theme = 'rockstar';
+        public $theme = 'lobster';
     }

 This will cause the view to also look in the "themed" folder for templates.
 In the above example templates in the following directory are favored over their non-themed version.

-    app/views/themed/rockstar/
+    app/views/themed/lobster/

-If you, for example, want to overwrite the 'layouts/default.tpl' file in the 'rockstar' theme, then create this file:
+If you, for example, want to overwrite the ```layouts/default.tpl``` file in the ```lobster``` theme, then create this file:

-    app/views/themed/rockstar/layouts/default.tpl
+    app/views/themed/lobster/layouts/default.tpl

-## Using Helpers inside Templates
+## CakePHP Helpers

 All helper objects are available inside a view and can be used like any other variable inside Twig.